julian20yt/2016YouTubeTV/README.md

     Status: You can sub, unsub, like, and they'll all load.
     Next Steps: Nothing.

-5. Pairing - 20% Done
+5. Pairing - 30% Done

     Status: Got some end points implemented, but they don't create the code.
     Next Steps: Get it to create the pairing code.

-6. Sign In - 65% Done
+6. Sign In - 75% Done

     Status: Implemented /o/oauth2/code and it properly grabs the oauth code or whatever it is calle, and Implemented /o/oauth2/token!!
-    Next Steps: Make it so the token can request the token more than 5 times (rn you have to be fast), do all the V3 urls.
+    Next Steps: Make it so the token can request the token more than 5 times (rn you have to be fast).

-7. Assets - 90% Done
+7. Assets - 95% Done

     Status: Most of the assets are there, with a few missing sound files and 404 errors that need to be addressed.
     Next Steps: Find the missing assets and add em.